The Cavender-Farris-Neyman Model with a Molecular Clock: Introduction

-In the case of the Cavender-Farris-Neyman, or CFN model we are interested in modeling the substitutions at a single site in the gene sequences of the taxa of interest.
-The two possible states of the CFN model are purine and pyrimidine.
+The two possible states of the Cavender-Farris-Neyman, or CFN, model are purine and pyrimidine.
 This is based on the observed fact that within group substitutions (purine-purine or pyrimidine-pyrimidine) are much more common, so a two state model like the CFN model only focuses on cross group substitutions (which are known as \emph{transversions}).
 In the CFN model we further assume that the rate of substitution from purine to pyrimidine is equal to the rate of substitution from pyrimidine to purine.
-The algebraic and combinatorial structure of the CFN-model has been studied by a number of authors and key results include descriptions of the generating set of the vanishing ideal \cite{sturmfels2005}, Gr\"obner bases in many cases \cite{sturmfels2005}, polyhedral description \cite{buczynska2007}, the Hilbert series \cite{buczynska2007}, and connections to the Hilbert scheme and toric degenerations \cite{sturmfels2008}.
+The algebraic and combinatorial structure of the CFN-model has been studied by a number of authors and key results include descriptions of the generating set of the vanishing ideal \cite{sturmfels2005}, Gr\"obner bases \cite{sturmfels2005}, polyhedral geometry \cite{buczynska2007}, t Hilbert series \cite{buczynska2007}, and connections to the Hilbert scheme and toric degenerations \cite{sturmfels2008}.

 In this paper, we study the CFN model with an added \emph{molecular clock} condition, or the CFN-MC model.
 The molecular clock condition adds the requirement that the time elapsed from the root of the tree to any leaf of the tree is the same for all leaves.
 For a fixed tree, the set of all probability distributions in the CFN-MC model along that tree is a semialgebraic set in the probability simplex $\Delta_{2^n-1}$, where $n$ is the number of taxa.
+We describe the homogeneous vanishing ideal of the Zariski closure of the CFN-MC model in projective space after an appropriate change of coordinates.
+To obtain the CFN-MC model itself from the projective variety defined by this ideal, one must intersect this variety with the simplex in the positive orthant on which the sum of the coordinates is one, as well as with other semialgebraic constraints that are not addressed in this paper.

 The CFN-MC model belongs to a special class of phylogenetic models called \textit{group-based} models.
 This means that under a linear change of coordinates called the discrete Fourier transform, we can view the Zariski closure of the CFN-MC model as a toric variety \cite{evans1993,hendy1993}.
 This allows us to study it from the point of view of polyhedral geometry.
 Our main results are summarized by the following: